reneemgverdiesen/AMH_GWAS/README.md

 # GWAS meta-analysis of anti-Mullerian hormone (AMH) levels in 7,049 premenopausal women

 This repository includes code used to perform analyses for the manuscript 'Genome-wide association study meta-analysis identifies three novel loci for circulating anti-Müllerian hormone levels in women' (available on bioRxiv: xxx).
-In addition, the summary-level GWAS results from this project can be found in this respository.
+In addition, a link to the summary-level GWAS results from this project can be found in this respository.